raoguchi/LoL-Top-Lane-Analysis/README.md

   frameborder="0"
 ></iframe>

 Although the meaning of this data is slightly hard to interpret due to the mass amount of data, there seems to be a reasonable conclusion that I can make.
-Compared to the rest of the dataset, Malphite does not need ot deal as much damage to enemy champions (or be the main carry) to have an influence on objective play.
-This average clusters itself around 12k-15k where as the average top laner tends ot deal around 20k+ in champion damage.
+Compared to the rest of the dataset, Malphite does not need to deal as much damage to enemy champions (or be the main carry) to have an influence on objective play.
+This average clusters itself around 12k-15k where as the average top laner tends to deal around 20k+ in champion damage.

 <iframe
   src="assets/scatter2.html"